pflarue/ardop/docs/Host_Interface_Commands.md

 #### ARQCALL

-Needs developer review (needs more testing)

-Initiates an ARQ session by transmitting `CONREQ` frames with the bandwidth mode specified by `ARQBW`.
+Initiates an ARQ session by transmitting `CONREQ` frames with the bandwidth mode specified by `CALLBW`.
+If `CALLBW` is `UNDEFINED`, then the bandwidth mode specified by `ARQBW` is used.
 Once the session is connected, any data loaded into the data buffer of either end will be transmitted in turn until the session is ended via disconnect, or an idle timeout occurs.

 Requires: `MYCALL` to be set and `PROTOCOLMODE` == `ARQ`

 - Mode: ARQ
-- Arguments: Target Callsign or `CQ`; Number of `CONREQ` frames to send, 2-15.
+- Arguments: Target Callsign ; Number of `CONREQ` frames to send, 2-15.
-- `ARQCALL callsign 2` returns ??
+- `ARQCALL callsign 2` returns `ARQCALL callsign 2`

-If a connection attempt fails: `STATUS CONNECT TO {callsign} FAILED!`
+If a connection attempt fails: `STATUS CONNECT TO {callsign} FAILED!` or `STATUS: END ARQ CALL`

 #### ARQTIMEOUT